libvips/libvips/README.md

 ### ImageMagick, or optionally GraphicsMagick

 If available, libvips adds support for loading and saving all libMagick-supported image file types.
-Use `--with-magickpackage=GraphicsMagick` to build against graphicsmagick instead.
+You can enable and disable load and save separately.

 Imagemagick 6.9+ needs to have been built with `--with-modules`.
 Most packaged IMs are, I think.